 They also seem to be very entrepreneurial, and I’m not speaking exclusively about their restaurants.
 Again, if you look in many black communities you also see an abundance of beauty supply and nail shops.
 Lastly their spending habits and marital rates are probably also important factors.

-In closing, stereotypes and misconceptions are very dangerous in that they can enforce false narratives and world views.
+In closing, race discrimination, stereotypes and misconceptions are very dangerous in that they can enforce false narratives and world views.
 Those false narratives and views can lead whole groups of people in the wrong direction over long periods of time, setting them back for generations.
 Lastly, they can create false targets and goals to emulate and pursue – hence the power of political groups and the media.

 Thank you for taking time out to read this blog post.
 If you’ve enjoyed this post, you might also enjoy:

 • Challenging misconceptions and stereotypes in academic achievement